martinkean/Nga-Tipu-Aotearoa-HTML-CSS-Eleventy/src/plants/kauri.md

 image: /images/tane-mahuta-hero.jpg
 imageAlt: Tane Mahuta Image - Scott Benjamin
 description: Kauri are among the world's mightiest trees, growing to over 50 m tall, with trunk girths up to 16 m, and living for over 2,000 years.
+introduction: Kauri dieback disease is a relatively new threat, but we can help reduce its spread by being careful and following the signs when visiting kauri forests.
 ---

-Kauri dieback disease is a relatively new threat, but we can help reduce its spread by being careful and following the signs when visiting kauri forests.

 <figure>
     <img src="/images/kauri-waipoua-base-1200.jpg"